At Florida for Boomers, we’ve written about many of the best places to retire in Florida.

 Where to Retire in Sarasota:

-Lakewood Ranch is the #2 selling community in the country behind The Villages, and it owes a large part of its success to its location in Sarasota.
+Lakewood Ranch is the #2 selling community in the country behind The Villages, and it owes a large part of its success to its proximity to Sarasota.

 Though Lakewood Ranch is considered a multi-generational community, there are certain neighborhoods that are 55+, such as Del Webb at Lakewood Ranch.